-The draw lies in the ability for quick storytelling throughout your work day and the consistency of your stories.
-If you can master both, you’ll help keep your posts at the top your followers’ feed.
+The draw lies in the ability for quick storytelling throughout your workday and the consistency of your stories.
+If you can master both, you’ll help keep your posts at the top of your followers’ feed.
 Your posts can be light and fun so long as there is a strategy in mind to keep your followers interested.

 To sum up, recent years have made clear that good SEO and social media practices are no longer an option, but a necessity.
 As long as you keep up with trends and how things are changing, you’ll continue to effectively engage with your followers and reach new ones.

 While all of this is good information to know, don’t forget about the basics you applied when first building your brand.
 Providing unique and quality content for your audience is still important as ever.

 Don’t hesitate to let our Sesame Search team know what we can do to help you improve your SEO and social media presence for 2018!